 And lastly, the Strategies for Land Conservation seminar synthesizes the work done by writing a Landscape Plan that incorporates all Management Plans into a regional document.
 It also provides an experience in clinical work and outreach where students build new partnerships with local owners so that the cycle can start again the following year in a new watershed.

-Master of Forestry student Mik McKee collecting data for a landowner's Management Plan (picture by Pat Hook)
+Mik McKee (MF '14) collecting data for a landowner's Management Plan (picture by Pat Hook)